Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/VScode.md

 ## Plugin

-Universal shortcut key: {kbd}`Command` + {kbd}`Shift` + {kbd}`P`
+Universal shortcut key: {kbd}`Command` + {kbd}`Shift` + {kbd}`P`.

-You will see a command line-like interface automatically open with an &gt; Symbols.
+It's a command line-like interface, which will be automatically open with an &gt; Symbols.
 This symbol is followed by commands that can be entered into various plug-ins.
 If I delete this &gt; Symbol for searchable file locations.

 ### My plugins